tobias-forkel/Forkel_OpenGraph/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`.
 4. Push to the branch: `git push origin my-new-feature`.
 5. Submit a pull request.
-6. Get a free Twitter post with a link to your portfolio or project.

 If you need a custom build, just contact me on http://www.tobiasforkel.de.
-Follow me on [GitHub](https://github.com/tobias-forkel) and [Twitter](https://twitter.com/tobiasforkel).
+Please follow me on [GitHub](https://github.com/tobias-forkel) and [Twitter](https://twitter.com/tobiasforkel).

 ## History
 ===== 1.1.0 =====
-* Added opengraph data fetch in frontend {baseurl}/forkel_opengraph/
+* Added opengraph data fetch in frontend {base_url}/forkel_opengraph/

 ===== 1.0.0 =====
 * Initial version of this module